eclipse-edc/Technology-Aws/extensions/data-plane/data-plane-aws-s3/README.md

   When used in combination, both properties will be used for object selection through the concatenation of `folderName` with `objectPrefix` (`folderName` + `objectPrefix`).
 Similarly, the `folderName` part will be removed from the object name in the destination.
-- When `folderName` attribute is requested as slash (folderName = "/") and `objectPrefix` is empty or null an entire s3 bucket transfer is triggered.
 - When `folderName` and `objectPrefix` are not present, transfer only the object with a key matching the `objectName` property.
+- When `folderName`, `objectPrefix` and `objectName` are empty and/or null an entire s3 bucket transfer is triggered.
 - Precedence: `folderName` and/or `objectPrefix` take precedence over `objectName` when determining which objects to transfer.
 It allows for both multiple object transfers and fetching a single object when necessary.